 Executive Model EdD in Jewish Educational Leadership and Innovation

-- Students complete all coursework in a blended format, combining live sessions and online learning.
-Each semester (three per annum) offers an integrated 6 credits of learning and students must attend all live sessions and complete online assignments to receive any credit.
+- Students complete all coursework in a blended format, combining live sessions (mifgashim) and online learning.
+Each semester (three per annum) offers 6 credits of learning.
+Students must attend all live sessions and complete online assignments to receive credit.

-- Students work closely with faculty advisers, who review their progress regularly.
-After the second year in the program, students may formally apply for candidacy for the EdD or PhD.
+- After the first year of coursework, students may formally apply for candidacy for the EdD degree.

-- All students admitted to the program, in good academic standing, and who submit a FAFSA annually, are eligible for generous support.
-Students must email a copy of the FAFSA confirmation indicating the EFC to firstname.lastname@example.org.
+- All students admitted to the program, in good academic standing, and who submit a FAFSA, are eligible for generous support.
 Support decisions are based on need and merit and may be as much as 50% of tuition.
-Scholarship recipients will be asked to contribute to the department and advance their professional learning through teaching assistantships, providing webinars, supervising student teachers or other activities.
-In all cases, such assignments will be based on the students’ availability and the advancement of their professional growth.

 Doctoral Program Director: Dr. Moshe Sokolow.